php4dev/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

 == Support ==
 We offer free support in 3 channels:
-= Forum Support: = Post questions and get faster answers from the plugin [support forum](https://wordpress.org/support/plugin/wpvivid-backuprestore/) on WordPress.org.
+= Forum Support: = Post questions and get faster answers from [WPvivid Backup Plugin support forum](https://wordpress.org/support/plugin/wpvivid-backuprestore/) on WordPress.org.
 = Email Support: = Leave us a message at our [contact page](https://wpvivid.com/contact-us) and we will back to you soon.
 = FAQs: = Check out our FAQs section on the page, you can easily find an answer for the most part.

 == Installation and Uninstallation ==

-= Installation =
+= Install WPvivid Backup Plugin =
 1.Go to your sites admin dashboard.
 2.Navigate to Plugin Menu and simply search for WPvivid.
 3.Click Install Now then click Activate Plugin.

-= Uninstallation =
+= Uninstall WPvivid Backup Plugin =
 1.Click Deactivate from the Plugin Menu.
 2.Click Delete.

 == Privacy Policy and GDPR Compliance ==
 WPvivid Backup plugin is created and operated with full respect and protection of users personal information, and is in full compliance with General Data Protection Regulation(GDPR).
 Check out the following content to know the details:
 = What personal data can WPvivid Backup plugin access and how is the data processed? = The free version of WPvivid Backup plugin is only available to download from WordPress plugin repository.
-Thus, all the data related to the updates of the versions as well as the support forum for the plugin on WordPress.org is held by WordPress.org.
+Thus, all the data related to the updates of the versions as well as the support forum for WPvivid Backup Plugin on WordPress.org is held by WordPress.org.
 In addition, the implementations of all migrations, backups and restores of your site happen completely on your website server, there are no data come across any of our servers in the whole process.
 The only personal data currently we can access are the contact data when you contact us by email, which may include your name, email address and other contact details.
 The data will only be used for the purposes of handling and resolving your enquiry.
-= How does WPvivid Backup plugin help users create a GDPR compliant backup? = In order to help users create a GDPR compliant backup, the plugin comes with multiple features including selection for backup content, backup and restore logs, and email report.
-Moreover, as the plugin itself does not collect any personal data, you do not need to sign a Data Processing Agreement (DPA) with us.
+= How does WPvivid Backup plugin help users create a GDPR compliant backup? = In order to help users create a GDPR compliant backup, WPvivid Backup Plugin comes with multiple features including selection for backup content, backup and restore logs, and email report.
+Moreover, as WPvivid Backup Plugin itself does not collect any personal data, you do not need to sign a Data Processing Agreement (DPA) with us.
 However, if you migrate your backups to cloud storage with Migrate & Backup WordPress - WPvivid Backup Plugin, the personal data is moved to that storage provider.
 You'll need to sign a Data Processing Agreement with that provider.
 Check out the [privacy policy](https://wpvivid.com/privacy-policy) involving the use of Google Drive, Dropbox and Microsoft OneDrive.